MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 #### Bluetooth LE Audio support interface

-Used by the audio driver stack to indicate that it is available for streaming Bluetooth LE Audio.
-Windows Bluetooth Audio service-level watch for this interface and wait until it is published before enabling Bluetooth LE Audio support.
+Used by the audio driver stack to indicate that it's available for streaming Bluetooth LE Audio.
+Windows Bluetooth Audio service-level watch for this interface and wait until it's published before enabling Bluetooth LE Audio support.

 The following interface IDs are used to publish the Bluetooth LE Audio support interface: